-D.5 OTHER INFORMATION
+D.5 ANY OTHER INFORMATION

-There is no other significant information on the valuation of assets and liabilities for solvency purposes to be reported for the reporting period.
+There is no other significant information on the valuation of assets and liabilities for solvency purposes to be reported in the year under review.

 E CAPITAL MANAGEMENT

 In addition to the capital management process and guidelines for the distribution of own fund items, VIG Holding's capital management mainly consists of the classification of own funds.
 These are derived from the valuation of the economic balance sheet and represent the amount available to the company to cover the Solvency Capital Requirement (SCR).